igraph/netuser15/README.md

   [user-2015.Rmd](user-2015.Rmd) file
   (or clone this repo), and open it in R Studio or the R IDE of your choice.
+* Alternatively download only the R source from [user-2015.R](user-2015.R) and copy and paste it into your R session.

 ## Software needed